Sibyl Moholy-Nagy: Writings

 She was less supportive of architects moving towards a more abstract, industrial architecture, such as Le Corbusier, Ludwig Mies van der Rohe, and architects following the Bauhaus movement.
 Her critique of this form of modern architecture was grounded in her belief that modern architecture is—above all—a combination of art and architecture.
 In an excerpt from The Spiritual and Social Aspects of Constructivist Art, meant for Bauhaus students, Moholy-Nagy wrote:Like them, constructive art is processual, forever open in all directions.
-It is a builder of man’s ability to perceive, to react emotionally, and to reason logically.One of her most important books, Matrix of Man: An Illustrated History of Urban Environment (1968), focused on the development of cities and the influence of landscape, regional climate, tradition, culture, and form.
-A major “objective in writing Matrix of Man [was to] study the origins of the city, in order to better grasp the concept of what a city could and should be.”
+It is a builder of man's ability to perceive, to react emotionally, and to reason logically.One of her most important books, Matrix of Man: An Illustrated History of Urban Environment (1968), focused on the development of cities and the influence of landscape, regional climate, tradition, culture, and form.
+A major "objective in writing Matrix of Man [was to] study the origins of the city, in order to better grasp the concept of what a city could and should be."
 She also made numerous contributions to significant architecture magazines, such as Architectural Forum and Progressive Architecture.
-She was one of the first critics following MoMA’s Latin American Architecture Since 1945 exhibition to study postwar Latin American architecture in depth.Her professional relationship with Carlos Raul Villanueva and the opportunity to explore South America through the lens of vernacular architecture, a particular point of focus for her, led to considerable engagement with the continent.
-For example, in 1957 Moholy-Nagy commented on the university complex in Mexico City in an article titled ‘Mexican Critique’ for Progressive Architecture, questioning the success of the development in meeting the needs and culture of the university.
+She was one of the first critics following MoMA’s Latin American Architecture Since 1945 exhibition to study postwar Latin American architecture in depth.
+Her professional relationship with Carlos Raul Villanueva and the opportunity to explore South America through the lens of vernacular architecture, a particular point of focus for her, led to considerable engagement with the continent.
+For example, in 1957 Moholy-Nagy commented on the university complex in Mexico City in an article titled "'Mexican Critique' for Progressive Architecture", questioning the success of the development in meeting the needs and culture of the university.

 With that, Moholy-Nagy held the strong idea of the architect as a form-giver.
-She was critical of Jane Jacobs’ 1961 book The Death and Life of Great American Cities, denouncing Jacobs’ critique of architects harming the livability of the city.
-In turn, she argued the importance of architects and how “architecture… has been and remains man’s greatest tool to make this desire visible and viable.”
+She was critical of Jane Jacobs's 1961 book The Death and Life of Great American Cities, denouncing Jacobs's critique of architects harming the livability of the city.
+In turn, she argued the importance of architects and how “architecture ... has been and remains man's greatest tool to make this desire visible and viable."

 In her career, she took strides to write about celebrated postwar and modernist architects, several of whom were friends of Moholy-Nagy and even her husband's former colleagues.
 In 1968, she published an essay in Art in America titled "Hitler's Revenge".
 She started this polemic with the words: